neski321/My-FavoritePlacesApp/README.md

 ## Overview:
-The FavoritesListApp is a mobile application that allows users to explore information about various countries, view their details, and manage their favorites.
+The Travel Bucket List app is a mobile application that allows users to explore information about various countries, view their details, and manage their favorites.
 The app utilizes the React Native framework for cross-platform development, providing a seamless experience on both iOS and Android devices.
 It integrates with Firebase for user authentication and Firestore for storing user-specific data such as favorites.
 Users can log in, view a list of independent countries, access detailed information about each country, and manage their favorite countries.

 ## Features: